jorgedb98/SBI/doc.md

 # 5. Limitations
 We note that our program comes with some limitations.
-First of all, our programm is limited by the fact that, if no stechiometry file is provided by the user, the program will build the macro complex for protein-protein by using each binary interaction once.
-If a
+First of all, the program demands certain formats.
+As described above, the stechiometry file has to be provided in a certain format depending on whether the user wants to build a protein-protein complex or a nucleotide-protein complex.
+Additionally, in the case of a nucleotide complex, the chains in the provided pdb files are expected to contain the peptide chain in the first position and then the nucleotide chain(s).

-- for nucleotide protein we expect 1chain = protein, 2.+3.chain=DNA
+Furthermore, the final complex will be limited if the user does not provide the stechiometry.
+In this case, the program will build the macro complex for protein-protein by considering each interaction structure only once.
+If a certain structure should be included more than once in the final model, the user has to indicate this in the stechiometry file.

-For Clashes, we only look at α-carbons.
-As discussed in class, the better approach would have been to consider ß-carbons as they indicate the direction of the side chains.
-To do so, we would have had to filter out, Glycin as it only has a α-carbons.
+We are also aware that, when looking for clashes, the program only compares α-carbons.
+As discussed in class, the better approach would have been to consider ß-carbons as they provide additional information on the direction of side chains.